 The SAMBA package also has several limitations.
 First, the SAMBA package can only generate unbiased results when the micronutrient biomarker data are of high quality and represent the population’s micronutrient biomarker distribution.
-It can neither correct for errors in data collection nor removing extreme or unreasonable values of micronutrient biomarkers.
+It can neither correct for errors in data collection nor remove extreme or unreasonable values of micronutrient biomarkers.
 By default, the SAMBA package will recode zero values to 0.0001 so that log transformation of the biomarker values can be made possible for inflammation adjustment and calculation of the confidence interval of geometric means; SAMBA will not remove any outliners, because for lots of surveys, such as NHANES, biomarker values are already cleaned and within a reasonable range.
-To ensure the validity of micronutrient data analysis, besides rigorous, standardized training of laboratory technicians, we recommend analysts carefully clean data, such as changing the zero values of micronutrient biomarker to the minimal detectable values based on manufacturers’ laboratory protocols and remove any outliners before applying the SAMBA package to their own data.
-Second, the current version of the SAMBA package cannot calculate percent of people with more than nutrient deficiencies, such as the prevalence of both vitamin A and iron deficiencies.
-To address this limitation, we recommend people use the cleaned dataset (output 1) from the SAMBA package to calculate the overlapping micronutrient deficiencies.
+To ensure the validity of micronutrient data analysis, besides rigorous, standardized training of laboratory technicians, we recommend analysts carefully clean data, such as changing the zero values of micronutrient biomarker measurements to the minimal detectable values based on manufacturers’ laboratory protocols and remove any outliners before applying the SAMBA package to their own data.
+Second, the current version of the SAMBA package cannot calculate percent of people with more than one nutrient deficiencys, such as the prevalence of individuals with both vitamin A and iron deficiencies.
+To address this limitation, we recommend researchers use the cleaned dataset (output 1) from the SAMBA package to calculate the overlapping micronutrient deficiencies.
 Third, the SAMBA package has specific technical requirements.
-Analysts need to have R software installed and equip with basic R programming skills, which requires time and access to appropriate training materials.
+Analysts need to have R software installed and be equipped with basic R programming skills, which requires time and access to appropriate training materials.
 These user requirements may block the usage of the SAMBA package from a wider audience.

 To facilitate use of the current SAMBA package version, we have designed training materials and a thorough user manual to enhance the usage of the SAMBA package and build the capacity of researchers and policy analysts (training materials are available upon request).
-Plans to expand the current SAMBA tool include the addition of new functionalities, such as analysis of overlapping of micronutrient deficiencies and generating a codebook of datasets based on the information filled in biomarker dataset template as well as the results of analysis.
+Plans to expand the current SAMBA tool include the addition of new functionalities, such as analysis of overlapping micronutrient deficiencies and generating a codebook of datasets based on the information filled into the biomarker dataset template as well as the results of analysis.
 In the longer term, we envision development of a web-based tool based on the SAMBA package to further increase the accessibility of the method and decrease the time and resources required to make micronutrient biomarker data results available.

 Acknowledgement